ipetez/react-create/README.md

 # react-create
+Simple React CLI for creating  React Components very easily by generating desired markup based on your preferences from the command line.

 ## Installation
 ### Via NPM
 Make sure to install this module globally so you can run the command from anywhere.